-Authors are requested to submit their papers by e-mail (saved as .doc or rtf files) to firstname.lastname@example.org.
+Authors are requested to submit their papers by e-mail (saved as .doc) to firstname.lastname@example.org.
 If they’re answering a call for papers, they should also submit their papers to the editors of the specific issue.

 The title page should include :